chrishunt/color-schemes/README.md

-# Vim/iTerm2 Colorschemes
+# Vim/iTerm2 Color Schemes

-Here are some colorschemes (by other people) I've used for an extended period of time and like.
+Here are some color schemes (created by other people) I've used for an extended period of time and like.
 I am keeping them here as a reference to share with others and make it easier for me to switch back in the future.